Nikolsky sign is a skin finding in which the top layers of the skin slip away from the lower layers when slightly rubbed.

 If the test result is positive, a blister will form in the area, usually within minutes.

-The conditions associated with Nikolsky's sign are serious, and most people are sent to the hospital.
-You will be asked for your medical history and given a physical examination
+The conditions associated with Nikolsky sign are serious.
+Some people need to be admitted to the hospital.
+You will be asked about your medical history and given a physical examination

 .
 You may be given fluid and antibiotics through a vein (intravenously